JulienGasparLopes/Sheltercraft/README.md

 - For IronAge: wooden tanningTub to have 4 rawhide at same time (4x less water and faster)
 - For mod integration: possibility to automate using create Press + WindTurbine

-#### Pottery

-- Add a pottery kiln (Sevrier's Kiln) to bake clay pots
-- ClayBasin to evaporate water (for salt production), and early leather tanning

 #### Cooking and Food balancing